binarymind/jquery-navigate/README.md

 		discreteLinks:'a'
 	});
 });
 ```

 ### Scripts and ajax navigation

 * basically, you will insert all you js in the head of the page
-* You can add anyway any script you want thay will be inserted
+* You can add anyway any inline script you want thay will be inserted
 * However, if you want to have scripts using jquery inside your page do the following :

 ```html